oneki/oneki.github.io/docs/overview/getting-started/005_authentication.md

 ## Final result

-The result of this step is the following:
+The result of this step is as follows:

 :::info New in this step
 The cart page (acessible via the checkout button) is now restricted to authenticated user only<br/>